 NLF: Using nonfederal, nonstate sources, AEL grant recipients must repay to TWC any funds determined to be expended in violation of the terms and conditions of the grant award.
 Refer to the General Terms and Conditions of the grant award for additional requirements concerning repayment of such funds.

 NLF: AEL grant recipients must be aware that for purposes of reporting to TWC, “accrued expenditure” means a charge incurred during a given period for goods and tangible property received and services performed that cause decreases in net financial resources.
-(For this definition, refer to .)
+(For this definition, refer to TWC Chapter 800 General Administration rule §800.52.)
 Accrued expenditures include expenses incurred but not paid.
 For reports prepared on an accrual basis, the definition of “expenditures” at 2 CFR §200.1 establishes that expenditures are the sum of:

 cash disbursements for direct charges for property and services;

-the amount of indirect expense incurred;
+the amount of indirect expenses incurred;

 the value of third-party in-kind contributions applied (if applicable); and